ThibaudDauce/thibaud-dauce/posts/2015-10-18-new-static-website.md

 - Use of layouts or templates for your pages.
 Don't repeat yourself: don't copy / paste the `doctype` and the `header` for each post.
 - Create a dynamic index for all your posts (with a summary), an archive page and a RSS / Atom feed.
-- Write in [Markdown](https://daringfireball.net/projects/markdown/) instead of HTML, it's a little bit easier and it's always possible to add HTML tags in your posts for specific information.
+- Write in [Markdown](https://daringfireball.net/projects/markdown/) instead of HTML, it's a bit easier and it's always possible to add HTML tags in your posts for specific information.

 ## How is it working?